tiramisusolutions/mr.docs/docs/configuration.rst

 If you have already a own configuration file [*conf.py*] you can try use it.
-Copy it into your *docs* directory and it may work, this dependents on your configuration.
+Copy it into your *docs* directory and it may work, it dependents on your configuration.
 If your own setup, is using a add-on which is not installed within mr.docs this will not.work.